Super T-Girder Bridge Design as per AS 5100

 Key point 1: Introduction to Super T-Girder Bridges

-Super T girder bridge is a common choice among the designers for medium span bridges.
-Super Tee section is a precast and prestressed section with open or closed flange.
+Super T girder bridge is a common choice among designers for medium-span bridges.
+The Super Tee section is a precast and prestressed section with an open or closed flange.

 Key point 2: Modeling Methods of Super T Bridges

-We will be learning about various modeling methodologies that can be used to model Super T bridges in midas Civil.
-We shall see how quickly a model can be developed using midas Civil PSC Composite Wizard.
+We will be learning about various modeling methodologies that can be used to model Super T bridges in MIDAS CIVIL.
+We shall see how quickly a model can be developed using the MIDAS CIVIL PSC Composite Wizard.
 A step-by-step modeling process will be demonstrated.

 Key point 3: Design as per AS 5100

-The automated design shall be demonstrated will include the ultimate limit state checks and serviceability limit state checks as per AS 5100 code.
+The automated design shall be demonstrated and will include the ultimate limit state checks and serviceability limit state checks as per the AS 5100 code.

 What are Super T-Girders?